-The overarching objective of the Research Unit is to contribute to the development adequate global climate governance that is oriented towards sustainability in a comprehensive sense.
+The overarching objective of the Research Unit is to contribute to the development of adequate global climate governance that is oriented towards sustainability in a comprehensive sense.
 We envisage the role of global climate governance as that of a pacemaker that mobilises national governments and other actors and thereby induces policy and behaviour changes at all levels of multi-level governance.
-The Research Unit therefore develops proposals how global climate governance can best maximise this pacemaker function to promote the transformation to sustainability at all levels.
+The Research Unit therefore develops proposals as to how global climate governance can best maximise this pacemaker function to promote the transformation to sustainability at all levels.

 Within this framework, the Research Unit team works on three main topic areas: governance, transformation and sustainability.

 Governance: The Wuppertal Institute has observed and analysed the United Nations climate negotiations since 1995 and regularly summarises the state of the negotiations from an independent scientific perspective.
 The researchers provide in-depth advice to political institutions as well civil society and other actors working within the climate policy field.
-In addition, the team is familiar with national climate policy processes and the positions of individual countries in international climate politics world-wide.
+In addition, the team is familiar with national climate policy processes and the positions of individual countries in international climate politics worldwide.

-Sustainability: Ambitious climate policy is only sustainable and feasible if it directly contributes to further dimensions of sustainable development.
-The team therefore contributes to putting additional sustainability benefits, which international climate policy has often patronised as "co-benefits", front and centre as "main benefits" of actions that are catalysed through climate policy.
+Sustainability: Ambitious climate policy is only sustainable and feasible if it directly contributes to further aspects of sustainable development.
+The team therefore contributes to putting additional sustainability benefits, which international climate policy has often patronised as "co-benefits", front and centre as the "main benefits" of actions that are catalysed through climate policy.

 You find all scientific publications on our publication server: